briglx/copy_azure_storage_google_cloud/README.md

 ## Provisioning

-This project uses scripts to provision infrastructure, package, and deploy the application to Azure and Google Cloud.
-Running the following commands will get you started with deployment.
+Running the following commands will provision cloud resources for deploying the application.

 ```bash
 # Configure the environment variables.
 Copy `example.env` to `.env` and update the values